GO Bond Prop A - Flood Protection and Drainage Update

 This project constructs drainage improvements to 18 existing detention ponds to reduce flooding in the Bay Colony area subdivisions.
 Detention areas are to be widened at the top, leaving the bottom one third of the detention area unchanged.
 This approach allows for approximately 70 ac-ft of additional detention storage.

-Grading improvements to over 90% of the ponds has been completed, including at Bay Colony Town Center, Bay Colony Parkside Community, Bay Colony Meadows East Detention Pond, Bay Colony Pointe Subdivision and Lakes of Bay Colony.
-The contractor is completing the grading work on the final pond in the project scope at Bay Colony Northpointe.
-They are also working on the completed ponds by watering and seeding to reestablish vegetation and cleaning up debris.
+Grading improvements of the ponds have been completed.
+They are now working on the completed ponds by watering and seeding to reestablish vegetation and cleaning up debris.
 The project is expected to reach substantial completion this summer.

 Bay Ridge Phase 2 Pump Station